smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * Image data shape = [(32, 32, 3)]
 * Number of unique classes = 43

-Visualization of dataset :  The below bar chart of training data indicates that the images are not evenly spread.
+Visualization of dataset :

+a.
+The below bar chart of training data indicates that the images are not evenly spread.
 This can skew the learning in favour of images with higher presence.

 ![alt text][image1]

+b.
+The below bar chart of training and validation labels confirm that both of them have the same number of classes

+![alt text][image2]

+### *Data Augumentation*

+From the training data bar graph, it is evident that the images are not evenly distributed.
+The input dataset was enriched with two types of augumentations :

+1. Augumented with jittered versions of images existing in the training dataset
+1. Augumented with jittered versions of images downloaded from the internet.

+The below bar graph shows the image distribution in the augumented dataset.
+The distribution has been evened out to a reasonable extent.

+![alt text][image3]

 ### Design and Test a Model Architecture